grate-driver/grate/Vertex-Shader-ISA.md

 To write to the output:

 1. "output write index" needs to be selected to the valid output register number (0-31).
-2. to write the result of the vector instruction, bit "vector write enable" needs be set and rD must be either a valid destination register 0-31 or a dummy 63, which is used when only write out is desired without clobbering some of the local registers.
+2. To write the result of the vector instruction, bit "vector write enable" needs be set and rD must be either a valid destination register 0-31 or a dummy 63, which is used when only write out is desired without clobbering some of the local registers.
-3. to write the result of the scalar instruction, bit "vector write enable" needs be unset and rD = 63.
+3. To write the result of the scalar instruction, bit "vector write enable" needs be unset.
+To avoid writing, "output write index" needs to be set to invalid value (32-63).

 The respective components of the resultant vector of the executed instruction, selected by the vector/scalar write-mask, will be written to the corresponding output register, so consecutively executed instructions may alter only required output register components.